easitab/EasitManagementFramework/README.md

 Compare with a chef who invents a new recipe: when to write down the recipe in a cookbook, it is probably not with exactly the steps she performed when the recipe was invented, but with steps that are logical and do not take unnecessary detours.

 * Hotfix branch<br/>
-When we need to make corrections in one or more releases, we create a hotfix branch per release to be corrected (hotfix / VERSION).
+When we need to make corrections in one or more releases, we create a hotfix branch per release to be corrected (hotfix/VERSION).
 We then create a bug fix branch (bugg/ID) from each hotfix branch and merge it via an pull request.